-C++23 · GPU-First · Data-Oriented
+C++23 · GPU-First · In Development · Late 2027

 KAPINext-Generation Game Engine

-Born from 25 years of industry experience.
-A modern runtime shipping today on Windows and macOS, designed from day one for the full console matrix — GPU-first where it matters, data-oriented across CPU and GPU boundaries, and explicit about ownership and fallback behavior.
+Born from years of industry experience.
+A modern runtime in active development on Windows, macOS, Xbox Series X|S, and Linux, designed from day one for the full console matrix.
+GPU-first where it matters, data-oriented in spirit, and explicit about ownership and fallback behavior.
+Targeting late 2027 release.

 9